 That turned out simply to be prep work for a vital role on the national stage.
 In March 2020, COVID-19 hit.

 "This is an amazing story, and it starts with our people," says Remington.
-"Our staff comes to work with a passion.
-They know they're doing the right things for the right reasons.
+"Our staff come to work with a passion.
+They know they are doing the right things for the right reasons.
 They understand that if you can receive a sample, test it, and return results today instead of tomorrow, you literally save people's lives."

 The initial shock of the pandemic put Gravity Diagnostics in peril.

 "Our core business went down 50 percent," Remington says.
-"We didn't know if we'd go bankrupt."
+"We did not know if we would go bankrupt."

 Understanding that speed of testing could differentiate his company, Remington and team promised fast results to long-term care facilities, hospitals, nursing homes, and other operations with first-responders.
 Quick nasal swab kits brought samples flowing in, but Remington saw a bigger need.

 He called UPS Healthcare.
 There, Remington found a combination of ready resources and geographic good fortune that helped launch Gravity Diagnostics to gravity-defying heights.
-From the first hours of the pandemic, UPS had been in coordination with the President's Coronavirus Taskforce, the federal government, and state health agencies.
+From the first hours of the pandemic, UPS had been in close contact with the President's Coronavirus Taskforce, the federal government and state health agencies.
 Stepped-up collaboration provided supply chain services for the distribution of personal protective equipment (PPE) and respirators, N95 masks, and gloves for healthcare workers nationwide.